Sphiment/RETIGIS/readme.md

 make it scalable
-make it a template with .env.example file and .env file for credentials make a config file and connect all the credentials and config there
+make it a template with .env.example file and .env file for credentials make a config file and connect all the credentials and config there raster support add search for the attribute table